 When a person dies without leaving a Will, the probate process becomes more complex.
 In these cases, a probate may still be necessary.
 An interested person may file an application with the probate to court to be appointed the administrator of the Estate.
 A judicial determination of heirship, identifying the Deceased’s heirs and their interest in the estate is usually required before the appointed administrator may collect the Deceased’s assets, pay the outstanding debts, and distribute the assets to the Deceased’s heirs.
 This procedure is very complex and requires great attention to detail.

 Sound confusing?
 It can be.
-Probate proceedings are complex, intense matters involving specialized and specific documents that need to be filed, deadlines that have to be met, and probate procedures that need to be adhered to.
-Don’t deal with these headaches on your own – call probate attorney Vance E. Hendrix today to get your probate matters resolved legally, properly, quickly and efficiently.
+Probate proceedings are complex, intense matters involving specialized and specific documents, deadlines that have to be met, and probate procedures that need to be adhered to.
+Don’t deal with these headaches on your own.
+Call probate attorney Vance E. Hendrix today to get your probate matters resolved legally, properly, and efficiently.